 Air conditioners in vehicles use Freon.
 But, it requires a lot of electrical power in order for your air conditioner to start working.
 The request for such a large amount of electrical power puts additional pressure on the engine.
 This means that the engine is now working more in order to produce the needed electrical power, thus burning more fuel.

 If you wonder why is my car wasting so much gas, here is why.
 It is known that driving with your air conditioner can increase fuel consumption by up to 20% because of that extra load on your vehicle’s engine.
 Of course, the load on the engine will depend on the size of the vehicle’s interior as larger interiors take more time to cool down.

 9. Bad driving habits

-Having bad driving habits is probably the biggest enemy to your vehicle’s fuel economy.
+Having bad driving habits is probably the biggest enemy of your vehicle’s fuel economy.
 If you are an aggressive driver that likes to accelerate too quickly or rev the engine while on a traffic stop, you will probably have worse fuel economy than those who drive slower.

-This also goes for people that leave the car at idle instead of turning it off.
+This also goes for people that leave the car idle instead of turning it off.
 If you have a car with an onboard computer, you can see that some vehicles can spend up to 1 liter of fuel per hour while in idle.